33rd Sunday in Ordinary Time (C)

 Homily

 What is it about that temple?
-The glory of Solomon’s reign, the king who built its first version, was destroyed by the Babylonians.
-The second one rebuilt in the time of Ezra and Nehemiah was much more modest.
-It would be desecrated at the time of the Maccabean revolt and then rededicated.
+The glory of Solomon’s reign, who built its first version, it was destroyed by the Babylonians.
+The second one, rebuilt in the time of Ezra and Nehemiah, was much more modest.
+It would be desecrated at the time of the Maccabean revolt and then rededicated on the first Hanukkah.
 When King Herod restored its ancient splendor it must have seemed indestructible.
-But then the Romans destroyed it in 70AD leaving only the Western Wall where its ruins are wailed until this day.
+But then the Romans destroyed it in 70AD leaving only the Western Wall where its ruins are wailed over until this day.

-Jesus seems had a complicated relationship with the temple.
+It seems Jesus had a complicated relationship with the temple.
 Luke tells us he grew up in a family that honored temple traditions including the annual pilgrimage festivals.
 John sets many scenes of Jesus’ public ministry in the temple — where he often clashed with the authorities — and where he would claim to be the true temple (Jn.
 2:19).
-And there was the famous incident of driving the moneychangers from the temple precincts calling the place a “den of thieves.”
-It seems “bricks and mortar” religion will always be secondary to Jesus’ preference for religion “in spirit and in truth.”
-And so the costly stones and votive offerings of temple religion — so easy to admire — have no guarantee of survival.
-Indeed, the days will come when there will not be left a stone upon another stone that will not be thrown down (G).
+And then there was the famous incident where he drove the moneychangers from the temple precincts calling the place a “den of thieves.”

-As for wars and insurrections which must happen first (G) before the wrap-up to human history, well, Luke probably had in mind the Zealots who tried to overthrow the Romans in the years prior to the destruction of the temple.
-But Jesus himself was well aware of zealotry — one of his apostles, Simon, was a Zealot.
-And Judas was no doubt a sympathizer — maybe even the dagger-wielding Peter in the Garden of Olives — all disappointed when Jesus’ “those who live by the sword will die by the sword” approach to political violence put an end to such things among his followers.
-But what would Americans know about that?
+As for wars and insurrections which must happen first (G) before the wrap-up to human history, well, Luke probably had in mind the Zealots who tried to overthrow the Romans in the years prior to the destruction of the temple as recorded by Josephus in The Jewish War.
+Jesus himself was well aware of zealotry — one of his apostles, Simon, was a Zealot.
+And Judas was no doubt a sympathizer, his surname Iscariot possibly a corruption of Sicari — people who carried concealed daggers in the hope of killing Romans or their collaborators.
+Remember how Peter also had one of those daggers on his person in the Garden of Olives that he used to cut off the ear of the high priest's slave Malchus?
+They must have been disappointed when Jesus announced his approach to political violence: “Those who live by the sword will die by the sword.”
+But what would Americans know about concealed weapons?

-That’s what Paul was trying to get across to those people in Thessalonika who were so convinced the Second Coming was just around the corner they quit working ‘cause, after all, what’s the point saving for retirement when everything’s coming to an end anyway?
-To which the apostle responds with advice that’s good for any age — keep busy, mind your own business, and work quietly (cf. II).
+That’s what Paul was trying to get across to those people in Thessalonika who were so convinced the Second Coming was just around the corner they quit working ‘cause, after all, what’s the point in saving for retirement when everything’s coming to an end anyway?
+To which the apostle responds with advice to keep busy, mind your own business, and work quietly (cf. II).
+Advice that's good for any age — including our own.
 Amen.

 Intercessions (The Sunday Website; Joe Milner)